Custom Search

 Feeding

 Will graze on algae and chew on bogwood to supplement its diet with fiber.
-Also eats meaty foods like bloodworms, granules, vegetables, tablets, algae wafers, and vitamins-rich food.
+Also eats meaty foods like bloodworms, granules, vegetables, tablets, algae wafers and vitamin-rich food.
 Will not usually eat algae from the glass.
 Usually do not eat plants.
-Will eat most food left over from other fish.
+Will eat most food leftover from other fish.
 Feed right before you turn out the lights.

 Sexing